lisalidroit/made-some-tools/README.md

 * will create an output affectedFiles.txt, which shows all the files that contained the old links
 * replace all the old links in the mandates with the new links listed in the *bofa-mifir-links.csv*

+Note:
-Note: perform `chmod +x replaceLinks.sh` first to use it
+* perform `chmod +x replaceLinks.sh` in the terminal first to use it
+* input file should follow the *bofa-mifir-links.csv* format with the first line as headers